Sivacollindarmen/Retail-Sales-Analysis/README.md

 - total views
 - total videos uploaded

-- Where is the data coming from?The data is sourced from Kaggle (an Excel extract), see here to find it.
+- Where is the data coming from?
+The data is sourced from Kaggle (an Excel extract), see here to find it.

 ### Stages
 - Design